gauravsinghaec/Fullstack-Nanodegree-Projects/vagrant/linuxserverconfiguration/README.md

-# Linux Server Configiration Project
+# Linux Server Configuration Project

 This project teaches you to secure and set up a Linux server.
 By the end of this project, you will have one of your web applications running live on a secure web server.
 * Public IP: 13.126.222.78